 - Don’t say something like "We'll find out later" or "The programmer will know what to do when he or she comes to it" when you’re not sure yet on what you want to happen with the project.
 Surely, the programmer won’t know it if you yourself don’t.

 - Avoid making a huge project at the outset.
+Aim for a minimum viable product (MVP) to go live.
 Split the project into phases as it will be easier for the programmer to understand what exactly should be done.
 You also reduce the risk of developing functionalities that end up not being used because after each phase, you have the opportunity to evaluate what will be part of the next phase, based on the things you learned in the previous phase.

 - Last but not the least, communicate as clearly as you can.
 Misunderstandings can result to huge problems, but it can easily be avoided by proper communication.